TechGrounds-Cloud8/cloud8-Acron0815/Week 4/Opdracht-1-AWS-01 Global Infrastructure.md

 3.What is an Edge Location?

-4.Why would you choose one region over another? (e.g. eu-central-1 (Frankfurt) over us-west-2 (Oregon)).
+4.Why would you choose one region over another? (e.g. eu-central-1 (Frankfurt) over us-west-2 (Oregon)

 1. ### What is an AWS Availability Zone?